Current Research Degree Students

 This is not surprising since it is the formal method of determining if your research project is worthy of the award of a higher degree.
 By the time you have reached this stage you will have made a considerable commitment in time and effort, and the viva will determine your examination outcome.

 The viva is also very important for a number of other reasons.
 It provides an opportunity to judge the quality of your research.
 It's a way of applying standards of professionalism in research to ensure you have met the necessary requirements.
 It is also the method by which the University maintains its own standards of quality in higher degree research.
 In order to minimise your anxiety about the process and to enable you to perform well in the viva it is important that you understand what is required of you.

 The following documents are essential for both students and supervisors in terms of approval of examination teams and submission of theses.
-In addition, you should attend the DELTA Viva Training Course and undergo appropriate mock viva training at School level.
-The Research Degrees Office have a viva training DVD available to all students preparing for an examination.
-This is issued to you when you attend Module 2 of the Postgraduate Certificate in Research Methods course.
-This DVD may help to remove any doubts or anxieties you may have pre-viva.
+In addition, you can sign up for the DELTA Viva Training Course when that is advertised and you should undergo appropriate mock viva training at School level.

 Students and supervisors should also familiarise themselves with the University's Academic Regulations A6: Research Degrees, in particular paragraph 9 - Examination, as well as the University's Assessment Criteria.
 If you have any queries, please speak with your Principal Supervisor or contact the Research Degrees Office.

 Please note that a member of the student's supervisory team can attend his/her viva should the student wish, but written permission of this request must be forwarded to the Research Degrees Office prior to the viva examination

 - Guidance from the Printing Department on Softbound Thesis Binding - Pre-Viva (163KB PDF)